Insurance for Travel Medical Emergencies

 - United Arab Emirates: Short-term visitors are not required to have travel medical insurance, but anyone planning to visit for more than 30 days are required to have a plan

-- Countries covered by the Schengen visa: 26 European countries in that allow you travel between them without border control
+- Countries covered by the Schengen visa: 26 European countries in that allow you travel between them without border control.
+If you require a Schengen visa to visit these countries, you'll need travel medical insurance.

 Other countries may have other requirements for travel medical insurance based on your country of citizenship or length of stay.
 To stay up to date on this information, it is best to consult the State Department’s official website.